Advertiser Disclosure

 A Revel representative can give you a custom hardware quote, or you may purchase Revel-compatible hardware with express written permission from the company.

-Revel Payment Processing
+Payment Processing

-If you want to work with a third-party payment processor such as Heartland, TSYS, Elavon, or Chase Payment Solutions, you will pay an additional monthly fee.
+If you want to work with a third-party payment processor such as TSYS, Elavon, or Chase Payment Solutions, you will pay an additional monthly fee.

 What To Watch Out For

-Revel’s standard contract lasts three years and comes with substantial early termination fees (up to $15,000.)
-Test out the software, question your Revel representative about everything, and try to negotiate a merchant agreement that includes a monthly contract until you’re sure Revel is the right tablet POS system for your restaurant.
+Test out the software, ask questions, and try to negotiate a merchant agreement that includes a monthly contract until you’re sure Revel is the right tablet POS system for your restaurant.

 Get Started With Revel POS